saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/README.md

 Include information such as:
 * What is the purpose of your decorator
-* Does it require other packages or decorators to work (e.g. the `Stores` decorator requires a database implementation of the repositories)
+* Does it require other packages or decorators to work (e.g. the `Stores` decorator requires implementation of the repository interfaces)
 * Is there a recommended order of adding the decorator to the message or subscription bus. e.g:
   * The `Store` decorator should be added near the bottom of the decorator stack near the actual implementation of the message or subscription bus.
     * But if using the `RetryPolicy` decorator (TODO...) it should be above that in the decorator stack.
-  * The `LoggerScope` decorator should be near the top of the decorator stack, so any logs have as much information as possible.
+  * The `LoggerScope` decorator should be near the top of the decorator stack but after the `EnsureCorrelationId` decorator, so any logs have as much information as possible.

 TODO..
-Add a link to the readme from the documentation list of decorators in the recommended order
+Add a link to the decorator readme from the documentation list of decorators in the recommended order